-Last month, on a dark and rainy Saturday, I took shelter at the Cottonmill Spa at Sopwell House Hotel in St Albans, Hertfordshire.
+Last month, on a dark and rainy Saturday, I took shelter at the Cottonmill Sopwell House Spa Hotel in St Albans, Hertfordshire.

 A little later than your usual spa day, I booked into the ‘Evening Retreat’, making my way up from London after a lazy morning at home for a spa session, treatment of my choice and a three-course dinner.